Hot plate: Industrial hot plates

 Hot plates are widely used for many industrial applications.
-These hot plates vary in size from 2 to over 300 square centimetres.
+These hot plates vary in size, from 2 to over 300 square centimetres.

-Typical operating temperatures vary from 100 to 750 °C and power requirements are usually in the 120 to 480 volt range.
-Most industrial hot plates will withstand loads more than 150 pounds.
+Typical operating temperatures vary from 100 to 750°C (212 to 1,382°F) and power requirements are usually in the 120 to 480 volt range.
+Most industrial hot plates will withstand a weight of more than 150 pounds (68 kilos).

 Industrial hot plates which incorporate a porous heated plate are referred to as heated chucks.
-These plates are used to heat thin sheets evenly by drawing the sheets firmly on the plate with a vacuum.
-These plates are widely used in the process of manufacturing semiconductors.
+These plates, widely used in semiconductor manufacture, are used to heat thin sheets evenly by drawing the sheets firmly on the plate by suction.

-Hot plates using special material and protective coatings are used in mining and related industries to heat samples of toxic chemicals.
-Such hot plates are usually referred to as corrosion-resistant hot plates.
+Corrosion-resistant hotplates using special material and protective coatings are used in mining and related industries to heat samples of toxic chemicals.

-Hot plates are widely used in the electronics industry as a method of soldering and desoldering components onto circuit boards.
+Hot plates are widely used in the electronics industry as a method of soldering and desoldering components on circuit boards.

-Hot plates with two heating surfaces are used to fuse plastic pipes.
-Many of these pipes are over 90-centimeter diameter.
+Hot plates with two heating surfaces are used to fuse plastic pipes, which may have a diameter exceeding 90 centimeters.
 The two pipes to be fused are pressed against the plate till the edges are soft.
 The plate is removed and the two pipes are pressed together and bonded.
 This process is called butt fusion.